What Is A Good Credit Score?

 Credit utilization is similar to the previous factor but looks more closely at revolving debt.
 This is expressed as a percentage of the available credit you have and the amounts you’ve used.
 If you have high credit utilization, it could indicate that you’re relying on debt to pay for many expenses, hence stretching yourself too thin.

-This is one of the most influential factors in your credit score.
-So much so that it can influence a third or more of your overall score.
+This is one of the most influential factors in your credit score, so much that it can account for a third or more of your overall score.

 To calculate your credit utilization, take your existing revolving debt balance and divide it by the amount you have available.
 For example, say your credit limit is $5,000 and you borrowed $4,000.
 This means your credit utilization is 80%.
 Ideally, you want to keep your credit utilization at 30% or less to increase your credit score.

 4. Age/Length Of Credit History